StealThisShow/StealThisTracker/README.md

 ## Bleeding Edge
 The current development version can be found in the dev branch.

-## Licence
+## License
-Licence is BSD 3 Clause.
-Please see the licence file for more information.
+License is BSD 3 Clause.
+Please see the license file for more information.